warrensbox/bulk-emailer/README.md

 The `bulk-emailer` command line tool lets you send messages to multiple recipients simultaneously.
 You need to provide is a cvs file with recipient emails and email content file.

-See installation guide here: [awsfind installation](https://warrensbox.github.io/aws-find/)
+See installation guide here: [bulk-emailer installation](https://warrensbox.github.io/bulk-emailer)

 <hr>